MoonPoet/xaprb-src/content/blog/male-fear-of-false-accusations-is-irrational.md

 existence is justified in relationship to a man.
 And a man in that frame of mind tells himself that he has tender, loyal feelings towards a woman.
 This is terrifying to women, because hell hath no irrationality like a man whose protective (possessive) feelings are scorned.

 That's not all.
-This attitude of inability to be safe near women blames women for men's immaturity, lack of self-awareness, and lack of self-control.
+This attitude of inability to be safe near women **blames women for men's immaturity, lack of self-awareness, and lack of self-control**.
 It reinforces a narrative that a man is an enlightened being who can be corrupted by a baser person.
 It says that a woman wields power that a man is incapable of resisting, and the only safe course of action is never to put oneself in that position.
 This is explicitly victim-blaming and denial of responsibility and agency. *Don't do this.
-It's the original Eve-blaming sin.*<span style="font-size: 1rem;">&nbsp;It cloaks itself in honor, virtue, righteousness, but it's patronizing and condescending to the extreme.
-And you can't condescend without assuming a sexist attitude of being loftier</span><span style="font-size: 1rem;">, a false moral high ground</span><span style="font-size: 1rem;">.</span>
+It's the original Eve-blaming sin.* It cloaks itself in honor, virtue, righteousness, but it's patronizing and condescending to the extreme.
+And you can't condescend without assuming a sexist attitude of being loftier, a false moral high ground.

-Finally, this fear and "self-protection strategy" reinforces the structural norm that men believe men.
+Finally, this fear and "self-protection strategy" **reinforces the structural norm that men believe men**.
 What we need to end sexism, more than any other single thing, is for **men to call out other men on sexism**.
 We need men to stop protecting each other.
 We live in a society where sexism is part of the structure of how power works.